Save £150 with: TRAVEL150

 Flight time

-A flight to Hawaii takes up to 24 hours depending on your stopover, as there are no direct connections.
+A flight to Hawaii takes up to 24 hours depending on the layover, as there are no direct connections.

 Flight time